 The Burley Griffin Bash is run to the on the Sunday of the weekend of our Marathon Series race.
 2019 will be the 43rd time for the race to be conducted.
-These races are to be over a weekend early in 2019" probably February or March.
+These races will be on Sunday 3rd March, 2019. .
 This year there were races over distances of 30 km and 2, 5 and 13 km for the Mini-Bash, with all but the 3 km going out onto Lake Burley Griffin - weather dependent!

 BGCC also conducts the 24 Hour Paddle Challenge.
 This race is paddled over a 4.5 km course on the Molonglo River from the club house.
 Paddlers have a choice of competing as individuals or in various relay teams.
 The race is open to all forms of paddle craft.
 The 2019 24 hour Challenge is to be held over the weekend of 8th - 9th December.